django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 Note:
 - Use JSFiddle again for hosting.
-- It's fine if you skip this exercise.
+- It's fine if you skip this exercise or come back to it later.

 ---

 ## Generating sessions as other users

-### Overview (1/4)
+### Overview (1/5)

 HTTP is a "stateless" protocol, meaning each HTTP request is separate from other ones.

 So let's say you log in at `/login/` and visit the home page (`/`) of a website.
 The homepage ought to know that you've logged in, so it can customize the homepage just for you.

+---

+## Generating sessions as other users
+### Overview (2/5)

 Since these requests are separate, there must be some way for the `/login/` page to store some information so that `/` can look at it -- it needs to store at least your user ID.

 To achieve this, HTTP grew a feature called "Cookies."